SLEDGE59/SLEDGE59/README.md

-- 👋 Hi, I’m @SLEDGE59
-- 👀 I’m interested in skill development
-- 🌱 I’m currently learning active directory and powershell
+- 👋 Hi, I’m @SLEDGE59.
+I joined github to further my skills and store code from projects on my homelab.
+Excited to get feedback and learn some new things!

 <!---